Shiva108/ai-llm-red-team-handbook/docs/Chapter_27_Federated_Learning_Attacks.md

 ### Theoretical Foundation

-#### Why This Works (Model Behavior)
+#### Why These Attacks Work

-Federated learning attacks exploit fundamental tensions between privacy, security, and model utility:
+Federated learning attacks work because the architecture makes fundamental tradeoffs:

-- **Architectural Factor:** FL systems aggregate updates from distributed clients without direct data inspection, creating blind spots that malicious actors exploit by crafting adversarial gradients that appear legitimate but corrupt the global model
+- **The blind spot problem:** FL systems aggregate updates without seeing the data behind them.
+Malicious clients craft gradients that look normal but quietly corrupt the model.
+The server can't tell the difference.
-- **Training Artifact:** The iterative aggregation process (typically FedAvg) equally weights or median-aggregates client contributions, allowing persistent attackers to influence model parameters over multiple rounds through carefully timed poisoning
+- **The accumulation game:** FedAvg treats everyone equally.
+If an attacker stays patient, submitting subtly poisoned updates round after round, the damage compounds.
+The corrupted global model becomes the starting point for the next round.
-- **Input Processing:** Clients compute gradients on local data and transmit only these updates; the server cannot verify correctness without accessing private training data, enabling both model poisoning and data extraction attacks
+- **The privacy paradox:** Gradients contain enough information to train a model, which means they contain enough information to leak training data.
+You can't have one without risking the other.

 #### Foundational Research